IBM-Blockchain-Archive/marbles/tutorial_part1.md

 #Prereq:
 1. Bluemix ID https://console.ng.bluemix.net/ (needed to create your IBM Blockchain network if local network is not setup)
 1. I highly recommend you complete [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) first.
-This will not only explain what chaincode is, but also walk you through setting up your development environment.
+This will not only explain what chaincode is, but also walk you through installing the dependencies needed for marbles and the other demos.

 #Application Background
 Hold on to your hats everyone, this application is going to demonstrate transferring marbles between two users leveraging IBM Blockchain.